- £328 per week

 Read the full Access Statement for this property.

-Hollins Cottage is situated on the outskirts of Grosmont, with stunning views down towards the beautiful Esk Valley, where steam trains can be heard whistling in the distance.
+Hollins Cottage is situated at the top of a hill on the outskirts of Grosmont with stunning views down towards the beautiful Esk Valley, where steam trains can be heard whistling in the distance.
 The charming village of Grosmont is a popular tourist destination, renowned for its heritage line with connections to Whitby and Pickering and the beautiful main Esk Valley railway line between Middlesbrough and Whitby.
 The unparalleled beauty of the surrounding North York Moors and the coast are within a few miles.
 This pretty cottage has been lovingly restored and has a good sized open lawn area with outside seating shaded by woodland.
 There is lockable storage for cycles.
 The North York Moors National Park offers fantastic opportunities for walking and cycling.

 Entrance: Small hallway.
 Stairs to the first floor.